pradeep-hk/grpc-go-practice/TestingUsingCurl.md

 A.Create payload:

 Refer to steps (1) and (2) above and create 2 individual payloads - prad_GreetRequest.payload and then ravi_GreetRequest.payload
-from the corresponding text payloads and merge them
+from the corresponding text payloads (remember to use INPUT_MSG_TYPE="greet.GreetEveryoneRequest") Merge the 2 payloads to mimic streaming input

     cat prad_GreetRequest.txt
     greeting : {